omotoyosi-odele/CitiBike-NYC-Ridership-Visualisation/README.md

 # Tableau Challenge

-Visualisations with Tableau of Citi Bike NYC trips in the first half of 2020
+Visualisations with Tableau of Citi Bike trips in New York City for the first half of 2020

 https://public.tableau.com/profile/omotoyosi.odele#!/vizhome/citibikes/Citibike_Story?publish=yes